paps/api-store/store/Instagram Post Commenters/Instagram Post Commenters.md

 Too many brands _assume_ what their audience likes.
 This API is here to validate, or better, invalidate, your assumptions and have **scientific intelligence over reactions to your content**.

-Our tool will extract from a list of Instagram every single comments' and all available information.
+Our tool will extract from a list of Instagram every single comments and all available information.
 What will you do with it: Spreadsheet statistics?
 Language analysis to find new keywords?
 Something else?

 # What will you need? ⚙️